'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 "How do you police your customers?" he says, noting that the dangers of silica have been known for decades.
 "There are many products that we make in our world that, if processed or consumed improperly, are dangerous."

-He says the Occupational Safety and Health Administration (OSHA) has clear rules on controlling worker exposure to silica.
-"If you follow and adhere, your employees will be safe," says Davis.
+He says the Occupational Safety and Health Administration has clear rules on controlling worker exposure to silica.
+"If you follow and adhere, your employees will be safe," Davis says.

 His company's own countertop fabrication shops prove this, he says.
 In addition to manufacturing slabs, Cambria runs a network of five shops that cut slabs to order.